kuiperzone/PupNet-Deploy/README.md

 **PupNet Deploy** is a cross-platform deployment utility which packages your .NET project as a ready-to-ship installation file in a single step.

-To install for .NET7:
+To install as a dotnet tool:

     dotnet tool install -g KuiperZone.PupNet

-Or, for self-contained installers:
+Alternatively, for self-contained installers:

 **[DOWNLOAD & INSTALL](https://github.com/kuiperzone/PupNet/releases/latest)**